stacs-srg/valipop/docs/index.md

 ## Developing ValiPop

-To learn more about how ValiPop works, and how to develop it, you can read the following:
+To learn more about how ValiPop works, and how to develop it, see:

 - [ValiPop execution overview](development/overview.md)
 - [ValiPop implementation](development/implementations.md)